sematext/sematext-logsene-android/README.md

  We **highly recommend** creating a write-only token in your app settings to prevent any unauthorized access to your logs.
  * **type (required)**: Type to be used for all events (Logsene uses Elasticsearch compatible API)
  * **maxOfflineMessages**: Maximum number of offline stored events.
 Events are stored on the device while it's offline, or if the library is unable to send them to Logsene for some reason.
  * **receiverUrl**: If you are using Logsene On Premises, you can put your Logsene Receiver URL here.
+For EU location please use https://logsene-receiver.eu.sematext.com as the `receiverUrl`.

 Example Application
 -------------------